-Aquatic biota (e.g., fish and benthic invertebrates) and their habitat in the Unnamed Watercourse and the Tributary of Munroe Creek will not be directly affected by solar panel, inverter and transformer installation activities, since none of these will occur within 30 m of the average annual high water mark of the tributaries.
+Aquatic biota (e.g., fish and benthic invertebrates) and their habitat in the Unnamed Tributary of Munroe Creek, Watercourse A and Munroe Creek will not be directly affected by solar panel, inverter and transformer installation activities, since none of these will occur within 30 m of the average annual high water mark of the tributaries.

 However, installation of the new connection line to the adjoining facility and the new distribution line which will cross or be located within 120 m of 38 watercourses, including the Frederickhouse River, Deception Creek and Lower Deception Lake will have the potential to have adverse effects on aquatic biota and habitat, as discussed in Section 4.4.1.
-Indirect effects on aquatic biota and habitat due to changes in surface water runoff and quality could also occur, and these are discussed in Section 4.4.3.